Bermuda Cruises: Your Extraordinary Island Retreat

 Journey to the enchanting Town of St. George’s, a UNESCO World Heritage Site and one of the oldest continuously inhabited English settlements in the Americas, where cobblestone lanes and 17th-century churches tell the story of Bermuda’s founding.

-Beyond the towns, discover hidden coves, crystal caves, championship golf courses, and some of the world’s finest shipwreck diving — all within an island just 21 miles long.
+Beyond the towns, discover hidden coves, crystal caves, championship golf courses, and some of the world’s finest shipwreck diving – all packed into an island just 21 square miles in size.

-If navigating the options sounds like a lot, rest assured — every detail will be expertly handled by Extraordinary Adventures and our dedicated Bermuda cruise advisors.
-Call us today!
+If navigating the options sounds like a lot, rest assured – every detail will be expertly handled by Extraordinary Adventures and our dedicated Bermuda cruise advisors.
+Let’s design your extraordinary Bermuda adventure – call us at (352) 432-8131.

 Beyond the Beaches